cspensky/cspensky.info/content/project/drchecker.md

 title = "DR. CHECKER"

 # Project summary to display on homepage.
-summary = "Static analysis for tool for detecting bugs in Linux kernel drives on Android devices"
+summary = "Static analysis for tool for detecting bugs in Linux kernel drives on Android devices."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""